SpikeGR-YT/SpikeGR-App-Store/README.md

 As of 16/5/2023 the SpikeGR App Store supports:

- - One Click Battery Saver
+ - One Click Battery Saver V1.0.7
- - Windows Free Activator
+ - Windows Free Activator V4.0
- - WiFi Password Viewer
+ - WiFi Password Viewer V2.3

-We recently added the "Network Optimizer" into the App Store but it's not supported yet.
+ - Network Optimizer V0.1

 ## Are all apps up-to-date?
 Whenever there is an update for an app, the SpikeGR App Store also gets updated within 1-5 days to ensure everything is up-to-date.